1. Key Characteristics of the Dogo Argentino

 Not just a hunter, the Dogo Argentino has historically proven to be capable of filling many roles.
 In Argentina, these dogs have been used for military and police work as well as guide dogs for the blind.
 In Canada, the breed has participated in moose hunting, tracking, and search and rescue.

-The Argentina Kennel Club recognized the Dogo Argentino in 1973.
-In 1985 the Dogo Argentino Club of America was founded, and in 1995 the breed was added to the AKC’s Foundation Stock Service.
+The Argentina Kennel Club recognized the Dogo Argentino in 1973, and in 1985 the Dogo Argentino Club of America was founded.

 The Dogo Argentino is described by the AKC as being “cheerful, humble and friendly.”